Nina Demme: Early life

 Nina was born in 1902 in Kostroma in the Russian Empire to Maria Ivanovna Ryabtsova and Ludwig Fedorovich Demme.
-She was an illegitimate child of a polyamorous household which was made up of her father's first wife and nine children, and her mother and mother's five children.
-Her half-siblings were Valya and Kolya by her mother's first husband, a German surnamed Huber.
+She was an illegitimate child of a polyamorous household which was made up of her father's first wife and nine children, and her mother's five children.
+Her half-siblings were Valya and Kolya named after her mother's first husband, a German surnamed Huber.
 Nina, Julia, and Seryozha were full siblings from her mother's relationship with her father.
 Because her blood siblings were all illegitimate, they were registered with the family patronymic Petrovna, after her godfather Petr Ryabtsov, and with their mother's surname, Ryabtsov.
 Forged papers, showing her name as Nina Petrovna Demme-Ryabtseva, allowed Demme to be the only child to carry her father's surname or enter high school (gymnasium).

 Her father was a German noble, originally named Ludwig von Medem, who changed his surname to Demme and arrived in Russia where he ran a bicycle shop in Galich.
 Soon he relocated to Kostroma and began a relationship with Ryabtsova, who managed a brewery left to her by her first husband.
 After he had sent for his first family in Germany, the blended families rented the house which would later become the Pushkin Library in Kostroma.
 Ryabtsova, Ludwig, and her children occupied the top floor of the building, and his first family lived in the garden house.
 Later, he built a house for the mixed family at #23 Pastukhovskaya.
 The relationships between his wives and children were friendly and they all worked together on the farm, which produced poultry, as well as fruits and flowers for local sale.
 Ludwig Demme was fond of birds and raised several rare breeds of pigeons, for which he was widely known.